n6ai/minze/docs/guide/publishing.md

 The paths are derived from the directory structure of the source files.

-Every path starts from the `src/lib/` directory and ends without the file-extension.
+Every path starts from the `src/lib/` directory (no starting slash) and ends without the file-extension.
 E.g. for `src/lib/nested/some-element.js` it's `nested/some-element`.
 :::

 ### CDN